Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Contributions to the Literature

-Our use of a decision-theoretic rule in the style of \citet*{wald1949}, rather than a classical hypothesis test, facilitates our progress.
-Classical hypothesis tests specify a status-quo null hypothesis and place the burden of evidence on the alternative hypothesis.
+Our engagement with statistical decision theory in the style of \citet*{wald1949}, rather than classical hypothesis tests, facilitates our progress.
+Classical hypothesis tests specify a null hypothesis and place the burden of evidence on the alternative hypothesis.
 This asymmetric treatment of Type I and Type II errors can imply an unrealistically conservative decision maker \citep*{tetenov2012} and exclude statistical evidence that, while weak, is still informative.
-To make use of all of the evidence present in our design-based likelihood, we focus on the statistical decision problem of choosing the correct joint distribution of potential outcomes in the sample, rather than on testing hypotheses about a prespecified distribution under prespecified size and power.
+To make use of weak evidence from our design-based likelihood, we focus on the statistical decision problem of choosing the correct joint distribution of potential outcomes in the sample, rather than on testing hypotheses about a prespecified distribution under prespecified size and power.
 We do not claim to provide a ``test’’ of a monotonicity assumption.
 We provide a ``decision’’ about the joint distribution of potential outcomes that can provide evidence for or against a monotonicity assumption.

-We contribute to the integration of statistical decision theory into econometrics \citep*{manski2004, dehejia2005, manski2007, hirano2008, hirano2009, stoye2012, kitagawa2018, manski2018, manski2019, manski2021, fernandez2024}.
-Economics is a natural discipline to embrace statistical decision theory because statistical decision theory has such a tight relationship with economic theory.
-Statistical decision theory is natural to apply in our setting because it does not require large sample assumptions or asymptotic approximations.
+Our use of design-based statistical decision theory contributes to the integration of statistical decision theory into econometrics \citep*{manski2004, dehejia2005, manski2007, hirano2008, hirano2009, stoye2012, kitagawa2018, manski2018, manski2019, manski2021, fernandez2024}.
+Econometrics is a natural discipline to embrace statistical decision theory because statistical decision theory has such a tight relationship with economic theory.
+Statistical decision theory is natural to apply in our design-based setting because it does not require large sample assumptions or asymptotic approximations.
 Our use of design-based statistical decision theory departs from “asymptotic analysis of statistical decision rules in econometrics” as reviewed in \citet*{hirano2020} in favor of the literature that focuses on statistical decision theory in finite sample settings \citep*{canner1970, manski2007admissible, schlag2007, stoye2007, stoye2009, tetenov2012}.
-Our auxiliary construction of credible sets on the joint distribution of potential outcomes in Table \ref{tab:auxiliary} provides a Bayesian alternative to classical asymptotic inference on Fr\'{e}chet bounds \citep*{manski1992, horowitz2000, tamer2004} and the number of defiers within the Fr\'{e}chet bounds \citep*{imbens2004}.